 Lieutenant (ret.)
-Billie Taylor began her career in 2000 when she was hired by the Lakeland Police Department in central Florida where she served in the following capacities: Patrol Officer, Field Training Officer, Domestic Violence Response Officer, Breath Test Operator, Explorer Advisor, Honor Guard, Community Policing/Bicycle Unit, Downtown Liaison Officer, Hostage Negotiator, Background Investigator, and worked undercover in multiple high-level drug investigations.
+Billie Taylor began her career in 2000 when she was hired by the Lakeland Police Department in central Florida where she served in the following capacities: Patrol Officer, Patrol Accident Investigator, Field Training Officer, Domestic Violence Response Team, Explorer Advisor, Honor Guard, Community Policing Unit, Hostage Negotiator, Background Investigator, and worked undercover in multiple high-level drug investigations.

-Throughout her career, she was also an adjunct instructor for Polk State College Kenneth C. Thompson Law Enforcement Academy, where she taught a variety of topics both at the police academy level and advanced/specialized training.
-Lieutenant Taylor also teaches Background Investigations throughout the United States and presented at the 2018 Leadership Summit on the topic of Recruiting.
+Throughout her career, she was an adjunct instructor for Polk State College Kenneth C. Thompson Law Enforcement Academy, where she taught a variety of topics both at the police academy level and advanced/specialized training and at the University of North Florida, Institute of Police Technology and Management (IPTM) teaching Background Investigations.
+Lieutenant Taylor presented at the 2018 Leadership Summit on the topic of Recruiting.

 Lieutenant Taylor has a Bachelor of Science degree in Organizational Leadership and Strategic Planning and a master’s degree in Criminal Justice, Legal Studies track focusing on Employment Law, from Saint Leo University, and is a graduate of the F.D.L.E.
 Florida Criminal Justice Leadership Program and the esteemed 138th Administrative Officers Course at the University of Louisville’s Southern Police Institute (SPI).